-In fact, some say platinum gets better with age, thanks to its satin sheen that develops over time from daily wear and tiny scratches.
+In fact, some say platinum engagement rings get better with age, thanks to platinum’s satin sheen that develops over time from daily wear and tiny scratches.
 This sheen is also known as a patina.

 Platinum’s low reflection point doesn’t reflect color either, which means your center stone’s brilliance takes center stage.

 And lastly, platinum’s purity makes it naturally nickel-free and hypoallergenic, ideal for those with sensitive skin as platinum rings can be worn every day with comfort and ease.

 What is the most popular metal for engagement rings?